fetchai/docs-archived/docs/etch-language/control-flow.md

     y.set(8);

     if (x.get() > y.get())
-        printLn("object x is greater than object y");
+        printLn("Object x is greater than object y.");
     else
-        printLn("object x is less than or equal to object y");
+        printLn("Object x is less than or equal to object y.");
     endif

 endfunction